 AFP: Okay, that question does not count.
 WC is spread over AR, AP, supply chain…who “owns” working capital?

-Caprais: Everybody owns working capital and that’s the key takeaway of our presentation at AFP in Chicago.
+Caprais: Everybody owns working capital.
 All stakeholders should be accountable and incentivized to improve working capital (cash).
 Sales doesn’t just close orders, they must collect too, Operations doesn’t just manufacture products, they need to use the lowest amount of resources to do so, Purchasing doesn’t just buy supplies, but it must negotiate the best terms with suppliers.
 Finance doesn’t just close the books, it needs to analyze, identify actions and partner with the business to make it happen.

 AFP: How are technology and data impacting the effort to improve WC management?